 For starters, I strongly suggest yoga and meditation.
 Yoga and meditation are two of the best forms of exercise for anyone, and they have many specific benefits for those with TS.

 Along with that, I have had enormous success using CBD Oil to control my tics.
-Not all CBD Oil products are created equally, so you should check out my CBD Oil and Medical Marijuana category to read my review of various quality CBD products.
+Not all CBD Oil products are created equally, so you should check out my CBD Oil articles to read my review of various quality CBD products.
 Although the research is currently inconclusive, research indicates that cannabis and cannabinoids have a positive impact on TS.

 Furthermore, I also consistently drink a variety of herbal teas which help with calming my tics.
 Tea such as lavender, chamomile, turmeric, and other non-caffeinated teas seem to help my body remain calm and help reduce my tics.